-The fourth day is devoted to Open Science.
-Although sharing the search query and data is part of the PRISMA checklist, actually sharing the complete (meta)data underlying a systematic review, including all labelling decisions, is not standard.
-Therefore, we will discuss a data-sharing protocol, including the importance of persistent identifiers (DOIs), abstract retrieval and trusted repositories.
-Moreover, when using AI-aided tools it is not enough to make the search query and the meta-data FAIR (Findable, Accessible, Interoperable and Reusable), but the AI also makes decisions throughout the process which should be made FAIR.
+In the morning, we will discuss FAIR data for AI-aided systematic reviews.
+That is, although sharing the search query and data is part of the PRISMA checklist, sharing the complete (meta)data underlying a systematic review, including all labeling decisions, is not standard.
+Therefore, we will discuss a data-sharing protocol, including the importance of persistent identifiers (DOIs), abstract retrieval, and trusted repositories.
+Moreover, it is not enough to make the search query and the meta-data FAIR (Findable, Accessible, Interoperable, and Reusable).
+The AI also makes decisions throughout the process, which should be made FAIR as well.
 Therefore, all settings of the AI and every iteration of the model have to be stored and made human-readable.
-We will explain this process, and demonstrate how this can be done.
+We will explain this process and demonstrate how this can be done.

 The fifth day consists of Q&A sessions and consultations.

 Laura Hofstee, Rens van de Schoot , Daniel Oberski, Jan de Boer, Felix Weijdema, Jelle Teijema.

 Participants from various fields — including psychology, education, human development, public health, prevention science, sociology, marketing, business, biology, medicine, political science, and communication — will benefit from the course.

 It is helpful if you have a concrete plan for carrying out a systematic review to start working with your own data immediately.

 For an overview of all our summer school courses offered by the Department of Methodology and Statistics please click here.